© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Moated site at Moat Park, New Windsor is a scheduled monument protected by Historic England under reference 1013358.
 View the official record →

-The moated site at Moat Park, New Windsor is a medieval earthwork comprising a substantial water-filled moat surrounding a raised platform, typical of defensive or high-status domestic enclosures constructed during the medieval period.
+Moated site at Moat Park, New Windsor is a medieval defensive and residential site comprising a substantial water-filled moat surrounding what was formerly a domestic or manorial settlement.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013358.

 Moated site at Moat Park, New Windsor is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013358.